 A Class H felony in North Carolina can carry a prison sentence of anywhere from 4 to 24 months in prison, but probation may be a possibility for a person who is convicted of a Class H felony.

 Penalties and interest for unpaid taxes include 5 percent of the unpaid tax per month, a 10 percent late payment penalty, and a 20 percent collection assistance fee if taxes are not paid within 90 days.
-Penalties for fraud and tax evasion include a 50 percent fraud penalty on top of any other penalties and interest for unpaid taxes.
+Penalties for fraud and evasion of taxes include a 50 percent fraud penalty on top of any other penalties and interest for unpaid taxes.

 Federal Tax Evasion Charges